TampereJS/tamperejs-org/README.md

 ## Proposing a change

-Anyone can propose a change to TampereJS under GitHub Issues
+Anyone can propose a change to TampereJS under GitHub Issues.

-Anyone can comment and discuss the change proposal under the issue in Github
+Anyone can comment and discuss any change proposal under the issue in Github.

-**Note:** The organizers have a veto rights if the change is deemed not to serve the mission
+**Note:** The organizers have a veto rights if the change is deemed not to serve the mission.

 ## Working on a change proposal